 Lisa M. Mascolo

 Lisa M. Mascolo is a proven C-Suite leader across IT, strategy, business development, change management, and operations with specific focus in the government sector.
-She serves as the managing director of IBM's US Federal GBS business.
-She is the Founder & CEO of Listen Learn Lead, LLC a small business focused on leadership development and executive coaching.
-Ms. Mascolo had 29 years experience with Accenture, and was a key leader both when the organization was a private professional services firm and a Fortune 500 public company.
+She currently serves as the CEO of GCOM + ONCORE as the two companies come together to serve public sector clients.
+Ms. Mascolo was a founding partner of Accenture, and was a key leader both when the organization was a private professional services firm and a Fortune 500 public company.
+Lisa is the Founder & CEO of Listen Learn Lead, LLC a small business focused on leadership development and executive coaching.
 Her philosophy of doing good while doing well is resonate in the many hours she has committed to philanthropy.
 Ms. Mascolo is a recognized thought leader whose participation on industry panels, news outlets and public appearances drives positive market visibility.
-She is a member of the Board of Governors of the St. Albans School of Public Service, she chairs the Advancement Committee of the Board of Governors for the Grace Episcopal Day School in Kensington, Maryland and is a trustee and proud graduate of Stevens Institute of Technology.
+She is a trustee of the Stevens Institute of Technology and chairs the Alumni & Development committee of the Stevens Board.
+She is a director of the MedStar Washington DC Hospital Center and serves as the Chair of the Governance committee.
+She serves as a trustee of EWAAB, a non-profit focused on the professional development of women and people who identify as non-binary.
+Lisa is an elected director of the Kiawah Island Community Association and serves as its Treasurer.
+Lisa is a proud graduate of Stevens Institute of Technology.
 Ms. Mascolo holds a US Patent for Customs Processing.

 Thomas J. Nathanson